KashifNazeer87/avsdsnh_7nm/README.md

  The hold step in a Sample and Hold (S&H) circuit refers to the difference between the sampled input voltage and the voltage held at the output during the hold phase.
 It quantifies how accurately the S&H circuit can hold the sampled value without significant droop or distortion.
 A smaller hold step indicates better performance, as it means the circuit is accurately maintaining the sampled value.

+ It can be observed from the characteristic curve and found analytically:

+ HOLD Step= Vsample -  Vhold

+ Vsample = input voltage just before the hold phase begins Vhold   = output voltage immediately after the hold phase begins

 # Scope for improvement

 1. Improve Transistor Sizing: Optimize the sizing of the sampling and holding transistors to reduce leakage and ensure proper switching.